 Our 175-seat auditorium is a venue for performing arts with stage lighting and a professional sound system.
-It is also available for meetings, conferences, and other events.
+It is also available for weddings, meetings, conferences, and other events.
 See Centre Events for coming attractions.

 Click here to see the spaces.

 The Charlotte Glencross Scholarship

 Fredericton Arts & Learning created an arts scholarship in 2009 to honour the late Charlotte Glencross, using donations to the organization made in Charlotte's memory.
 The $1000 award for professional development in the arts is administered yearly by the Charlotte Street Arts Centre.

 Click here for scholarship details.